Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 - Structure content progressively from foundational to advanced

-- Include actionable exercises or templates
+- Include actionable exercises or ready-to-use ebook templates

 Pro tip: Use mind-mapping tools like MindMeister or XMind to visually organize your content before writing.